Japan's jobless rate falls to 2.5% in October

 An economy's workforce is never static but dynamic meaning its always changing, as people leave, people are dismissed, people retire and so on.

-Again, the trend in Japan and many advanced economies, is many companies are hiring more contract workers and part-time workers as opposed to fulltime workers, of course to save money and save spending less on benefits
+Again, the trend in Japan and many advanced economies, is many companies are hiring more contract workers and part-time workers as opposed to full time workers, of course to save money and save spending less on benefits

 And at the same time, many young workers today, in every advanced economy, are looking for better work/life situations and not the hours, especially in Japan, that their parents had to work, which was/is six days a week and longer hours each day.